Sudbury tornado

-The Sudbury tornado was an F3 tornado, which hit the Canadian city of Sudbury, Ontario, at approximately 8:30 a.m. on Thursday, August 20, 1970.
+On August 20, 1970, a destructive tornado impacted the Canadian city of Sudbury, Ontario, killing six people and injuring 200 more in what became known as the Sudbury tornado.
+The tornado, which received a rating of F3 on the Fujita Scale, extensively damaged Sudbury and inflicted an estimated CA$17 million (1970 CAD) to the area.
+As of 2025, the tornado is the ninth deadliest in Canadian history.

-It is currently tied for the status of the eighth deadliest tornado in Canadian history.
+Tornado summary

-Storm
+On the morning of August 20, a thunderstorm complex formed over eastern Lake Superior and the Upper Peninsula of Michigan ahead of a frontal trough.
+It moved eastward over Georgian Bay and Lake Huron and then weakened.
+However, a storm cell within this complex gained unusual intensity near Elliot Lake.
+The tornado first touched down just west of that city in the wooded area of Matinenda Lake, according to a Canadian weather service report.

-Considered unusual because tornadoes of this strength rarely occur in Northern Ontario, the tornado touched down in the nearby town of Lively.
-The tornado tracked quickly eastward into the city, hitting the town of Copper Cliff and the neighborhoods of Robinson and Lockerby over the next ten minutes.
-Another tornado associated with the same storm also hit the community of Field, approximately 70 kilometres east of Sudbury, less than an hour later.
+The tornado continued through forested areas and then touched the nearby town of Lively sometimes after 8 am EDT, tracking quickly eastward into the city and then hit the town of Copper Cliff and Sudbury's neighborhoods of Robinson and Lockerby over the next ten minutes.
+The tornado then hit the community of Field, approximately 70 kilometres east of Sudbury, less than an hour later and dissipated north of Temiscaming, Quebec, according to the report.
+The tornado corridor was 200 to 400 m wide in Sudbury area and its total length reached 275 km.

-The storm continued through North Bay, uprooting some trees in the wilderness but avoiding any damage to the city.
-It then tracked southeasterly toward Ottawa, leading the federal government to order a precautionary shutdown of its offices in the capital, but the storm weakened around Chalk River and only a few millimetres of rain actually fell on Ottawa by the time it reached that city.
+The storm complex continued through North Bay and uprooted some trees in the wilderness but avoided any damage to the city.
+It then tracked southeasterly toward Ottawa, which led the federal government to order a precautionary shutdown of its offices in the capital, but the storm weakened around Chalk River and only a few millimetres of rain fell on Ottawa when it reached that city.

-Residents of the region had little warning of the storm as the Sudbury Airport did not at the time have weather radar capable of detecting tornado activity, and the day's only weather forecast was for "showers".
-The first public indication of the twister, instead, was a phone call to CKSO from a woman frantically reporting that her house was blowing away.
+Residents of the region had little warning of the storm, as the Sudbury Airport did not yet have weather radar capable of detecting tornado rotation signal in the 1970's, and the day's only weather forecast had been for "showers."
+The first public indication of the tornado was instead a phone call to CKSO from a woman frantically reporting that her house was blowing away.